 - If the financial institution does not allow an edit of the account nickname, either by the account holder or through their support team, Quicken Support can request an escalation to our scripts team to craft a solution for your accounts specifically, until a more universal change can be implemented.**

-**Script solutions can take a little as 48 hours or as long as 3 weeks (or more) to create and implement.
-During this escalation time, you will be requested to not attempt any type of activity with the FI & accounts in question, as any changes you make will void any work completed by engineering up to that point and all work must be re-started.
+**Script solutions can take as little as 48 hours or as long as three weeks (or more) to create and implement.
+During this escalation time, you will be requested to not attempt any type of activity with the FI & accounts in question, as any changes you make will void any work completed by engineering up to that point and all work must be restarted.

 How do I know if this affects me?

 The Connlog should show any error that occurred, typically in plain text but may also require finding a corresponding entry in the OFX Log.
 This behavior occurs most commonly with Express Web Connect account setup, but may be found to happen when connecting a Direct Connect account in some instances.